 History

-In 1988, Public Law 108-3464, The Technology Related Services for Individuals with Disabilities was passed, which made available Federal grants to every US state and territory to establish an AT Act Program.
-The Connecticut Tech Act Project was established in Connecticut in 1992 with the main purpose of raising awareness of Assistive Technology and a focus on systems changes.
+In 1988, Public Law 108-3464, The Technology Related Services for Individuals with Disabilities was passed, which made Federal grants available to every US state and territory to establish an AT Act Program.
+The Connecticut Tech Act Project was established in Connecticut in 1992 with the main purpose of systems changes and raising awareness of Assistive Technology.

 The Connecticut Tech Act Project focused on establishing programs throughout Connecticut that would help individuals with disabilities learn about and have access to Assistive Technology.
-Some of the programs included the low-interest Assistive Technology Loan Program as well as providing seed money to the New England Assistive Technology (NEAT) Marketplace to create an Assistive Technology demonstration and recycling center.
-Some of the systems changes that took place included the Connecticut’s Assistive Technology Lemon Law.
+Some of the programs included the low-interest Assistive Technology Loan Program, which still exists today, as well as the creation of Connecticut’s Assistive Technology Lemon Law.

-Public Law 108-3464 went through a series of changes and amendments in 1994, in 1998 when the name was changed to the Assistive Technology Act and it was amended once more in 2004.
-These changes impacted the requirements for all of the AT Act Programs - we are now required to increase access to and acquisition of Assistive Technology for individuals with disabilities, family members, educators, employers and professionals.
+Public Law 108-3464 went through a series of changes and amendments, the last one being in 2004.
+These changes impacted the requirements for all of the AT Act Programs.
+Now we required to increase access to and acquisition of Assistive Technology for individuals with disabilities, family members, educators, employers and professionals.
 We must “improve the provision of Assistive Technology to individuals with disabilities through comprehensive statewide programs of technology-related assistance, for individuals with disabilities of all ages.”

 State Level Activities